 A Comprehensive Look at the Democratic Republic of Congo

-The Democratic Republic of the Congo (DRC), or Congo Kinshasa, is an enormous and thrilling nation in central Africa.
-With its breathtaking ecosystem of rainforests to deserts, mountains, and so much of the Congo River Basin, it has a rich cultural heritage and history.
-This guide is going to give a tour of this great country, section by section.
+The Democratic Republic of the Congo (DRC), or Congo Kinshasa, is a vast and thrilling country in central Africa.
+It stretches from rainforests and mountains to the Congo River Basin, which has a rich cultural heritage and history.
+This guide will give a tour of this great country, section by section.

 Geography and Climate